Welcome to the Forest Oaks Swim Team 2023 swim season!

 - Be able to follow all Coaches’ instructions, during both practices and swim meets.

 - Possess a willing attitude to participate in all practices and swim meets.

 Returning swimmers who have previously competed in a dual meet will be considered Barracudas.
 The Head Coach and board have the final say on whether a swimmer qualifies as a Barracuda

-If the swimmer is unable to swim 1 length of the pool safely and unassisted by the First Dual (May 16th), the FOST Board and Head Coach will require the swimmer to withdraw from team for this season, but we hope that you will return next season and try again.
+If the swimmer is unable to swim 1 length of the pool safely and unassisted by the First Dual Meet (May 7th), the FOST Board and Head Coach will require the swimmer to withdraw from team for this season, but we hope that you will return next season and try again.
 Refunds will be provided based on the FOST Refund Policy.

 The FOST Board consists of 9 members.
 A Board Member’s term is 3 years, and each year 3 Board Members retire.
 Please let a Board Member know if you are interested in taking up a Board position.
 If more than 3 people volunteer then an election is held, normally during the end-of-season party.

 Board meetings are open to all members; however, please first contact the President if you wish to attend a meeting.
 Members wishing to address the Board at a regular Board meeting must submit the topic to be discussed (no less than 7 days prior to a scheduled Board meeting) to the President, in writing, or to any Board Member in the President’s absence.
 The Board will determine if any action will result.
 Voting rights are reserved for Board Members only.